Strange Nature: PWL and World Song (1992–1994)

-After 1994
+Final years and disbandment (1994–1995)

 During 1994 to 1995, Strange Nature remained with Warner Chappell Music following their split with Pete Waterman's label, and they recorded a full two albums' worth of additional material.

-Despite a contract offer from music manager Bud Prager (Megadeth, Foreigner, Bad Company), in 1995 designed to relocate the band to New York to break the US market, Strange Nature decided to split, following decisions from the various members to move on to various solo projects.
+Despite a contract offer from music manager Bud Prager (Megadeth, Foreigner, Bad Company) in 1995 designed to relocate the band to New York to break the US market, Strange Nature decided to split, following decisions from the various members to move on to various solo projects.

-Member info
+Members

 Imogen Andrews continues as an active singer–writer and is now the lead singer with atmospheric guitar act The Lights.

 Gordon Mills concentrates on writing and music production, and still plays live and in the studio as a drummer & guitarist.
 Mills' credits include Mohair, Ricky, The Somatics, The Lights, The Dub Pistols, Two Lone Swordsmen, Judie Tzuke, Razorlight, Journey South, The Bluetones, Mark Morriss.
 Goron Mills has also co-written and produced the album "Falling off my Head" for a great new talent called Emma Rohan.
 In 2006 Mills signed a publishing deal with Relentless/Outcaste and is currently very busy writing for many artists.

 Keith Tenniswood is now better known as one half of the electronic act Two Lone Swordsmen alongside Andrew Weatherall.
 Outside of the group he is more frequently known as Radioactive Man, and runs the Control Tower electro record label.
 Tenniswood has also worked with artists such as Beth Orton and David Holmes on his album Let's Get Killed, The Aloof and Red Snapper.

 Jason O'Bryan now produces and plays bass guitar for London based dub music and big beat band the Dub Pistols.
 The band continues to be a successful in both UK and abroad.

 Justin Rabbetts recorded with 3 Colours Red before forming Beanjuice, a grunge rock band consisting of singer / writer / actor Russ Wilson, guitarist and lyricist Daz Rice and bass player / producer Dave Needham (David Essex).
 Rabbetts also toured Europe and UK with UK rock legends The Dogs D'Amour.